+In this post, I will go over some Backyard Camping Ideas and you can grab the FREE Camping Printables too!
 When I was a child my siblings and I would always camp out on our trampoline in the backyard during the summertime.
-It was SO much fun!
-We would tell stories and stay up so late just talking a laughing!
-We called it our backyard camping trip.
-A good old family backyard campout is just what the soul needs!
+It was SO much fun and a great way to do something fun together!
+We would tell campfire stories and stay up so late just talking a laughing!
+We called it our backyard camping adventure.
+A good old whole family backyard campout is just what the soul needs!

-We would also pitch one of my dads tents and sleep in that too.
-We would bring out the popcorn and other yummy treats and stay up until the sun came up.
-Such good, fun camping memories!
+We would also pitch one of my dad’s tents and sleep in that too.
+We would bring out the popcorn, graham crackers for smores, and other yummy treats and stay up until the sun came up sitting in the best camping chairs.
+Such good, fun camping memories and some of the best parts of my childhood.

-However, backyard camping is not just for children!
+However, a backyard camping trip is not just for children!
 Backyard camping makes tons of sense if you stop and think about it.
 It’s cheap and since 99% of real Americans live on a budget this makes sense.
 There are so many camping ideas to choose from!
 Even older kids will LOVE this!
-Whether it is your first time backyard camping or your 67th, it is always fun to do!
+Whether it is your first-time backyard camping or your 67th, it is always fun to do!
+And a great way to spend quality time with your family.

 If you have animals, they can enjoy camping on their own property as well.
 There is no need to uproot dogs or cats that will minimize their stress.
 They will certainly enjoy you being outside so much with them during your vacation.

-If you do not have a tent, you can curl up on an air mattress or rough it with a sleeping bag and the ground.
-There is nothing like sleeping under the stars to renew your spirit and be at one with nature.
+If you do not have a tent, you can curl up on air mattresses or rough it with a sleeping bag and the ground.
+There is nothing like sleeping under the stars and staring at the night sky to renew your spirit and be at one with nature.
 If the ground is not for you, check out these best mattresses for your camping bed.

 Screened-in porches are also excellent places to crash for the night so you can remain dry if it decides to rain during the night.
 Sleeping on a porch or deck will keep away the critters and slithering snakes.
 Snakes are the reason I dislike sleeping on the open ground any longer.